sumn2u/learn-javascript/en/error-handling/try...-catch.md

 * **message**: details about the error&#x20;

 {% hint style="info" %}
-If we don't need an `error` message catch can omit it.
+If we don't need an `error` message catch can be omitted.
 {% endhint %}